BioGeMT/miRBench_paper/code/model_training/README.md

 # miRBind CNN model retraining

-Train miRBind CNN model on a subsets of [Manakov 1:1 train dataset](https://zenodo.org/records/13909173) with different sizes
+Train the Hejret 2023 CNN model on a subsets of [Manakov 1:1 train dataset](https://zenodo.org/records/13909173) with different sizes.

 The subset sizes are:
 - 200